 4.00 credits.
-A comparative and embryological study of the morphology of selected representatives from the class Mammalia.
-Laboratory work involves dissection and demonstration of organisms from select mammalian species.
+A comparative study of the morphology and function of selected representatives from the class Mammalia.
+This course addresses principles of anatomy and evolutionary forces driving morphological diversity in mammalian species.
+The laboratory component offers interaction with anatomical models, blunt dissection of specimens, and independent student inquiry.
 Prerequisite(s): BIO 112.
 Hours: lecture 2, laboratory 4.
 Fall semester.